-Digital Wisdom: how to be happier, safer and more private online
+Digital Wisdom: how to be happier, safer and private online

 - big brother really is watching you,

-- the information you share online really is secure,
+- the information you share online is secure,

 - the conversations you have in your home are private,

-then this workshop will help you make sense of the digital world we find ourselves in.
+then this workshop will help you make sense of today’s digital world.